safing/web/_publications/2022-07-26-portmaster-vs-glasswire.md

 As far as network monitoring is concerned, the dashboard is an important part that will allow you to understand the network activity of your device.
 You would want to know which domains/websites were allowed to connect and which were blocked while you enjoyed your memes.
 In this case, Portmaster and GlassWire take a similar approach.
 They display all connections on a simple and easy to understand dashboard.
 GlassWire uses graphs, while Portmaster uses numbers.
 These connections are also sorted per app to help you differentiate connections made by your browser from the connections made by your chat app.

-When it comes to connection details, both Portmaster and GlassWire show the type of traffic, the IP address and country of the connected servers, the time taken to make a connection and similar metrics.
+When it comes to connection details, both Portmaster and GlassWire show the type of traffic, the IP address and country of the connected servers, as well as the time a connection started and ended.

 GlassWire as well as Portmaster allow you to better understand your network activity by displaying the past and present connections of apps on the dashboard.
 GlassWire can display past network activity for up to a month on the free plan.
 Portmaster currently cannot show a long connection history, but it is on Portmaster's roadmap.